Taryel17/Zen-browser-mod-Left-Aligned-Classic-Controls-in-URL-bar/README.md

 3. Type in the name of this repository: `Taryel17/Zen-browser-mod-Left-Aligned-Classic-Controls-in-URL-bar`.
 4. Hit Enter.
 Sine will fetch the CSS and apply it automatically.
 5. Restart Zen Browser if the layout does not immediately change.

+# Tip for further development :

+Activate hidden developer tool inside Zen (or Firefox) called the **Browser Toolbox**.
+It allows to click on any button in the browser's interface and see the exact CSS code controlling it in real-time.
+To enable it, go to `about:config`, search for `devtools.chrome.enabled` and `devtools.debugger.remote-enabled`, and set them both to **`true`**.